amireh/happypack/README.md

 9597         | YES     | YES            | NO             | YES         |
 6975         | YES     | YES            | YES            | YES         |

+The builds above were run on Linux over a machine with 12 cores.

 _TODO: test against other projects_

 ## TODO

 - proper mapping of source maps (inline isn't good enough right now)